Training with Microsoft’s Dynamics Guides

 Microsoft’s Dynamics Guides is a useful tool to provide visual and audio aides for step-by-step instructions and hands-on training.
 Using the Hololens 2, Guides displays holograms, images, text, and video to achieve effective, interactive training manuals.

 Creating a Guide is easy and intuitive.
-We’ve written some best practices to help you create Guides that are easy to maintain and take less iteration before being deployed.
-Below are useful tips to keep your Guides concise, intuitive and working well.
+Below, we talk about some of the best practices to help you create Guides that are easy to understand and maintain.
+In general you want to keep your Guides concise, intuitive and up to date.

 Outlining your Guide